-If you cannot get enough official SAT practice tests, you may get your hands on the Official SAT Study Guide — it has 10 more full-length official SAT practice tests that you can use to your advantage.
+If you cannot get enough official SAT practice tests, you may get your hands on the Official SAT Study Guide (Amazon) — it has 10 more full-length official SAT practice tests that you can use to your advantage.

 Alas, you will have to fish around $10 out of your pocket if you want to own this paperback.
 The practice tests, by the way, are all in the old format, but nonetheless helpful.